There are different opinions among Christians about the age of the earth. That is related to the way we deal with science and read the Bible.

 Misinterpreting the Bible

 For example: Some people believe that the Bible says the earth is flat.
 They try to proof that with texts such as Psalm 75:3 (the earth on pillars).
 Drawing such a conclusion on the basis of this specific text is wrong, because this verse is pure poetic language to warn the leaders of the people.
-Furthermore, there aren’t witnesses that the earth is flat: people who have been in space and have seen the earth and, for instance, the fact that you use satellites orbiting the earth for your cell phone.
+Furthermore, there are witnesses that the earth isn’t flat: people who have been in space and have seen the earth and, for instance, the fact that you use satellites orbiting the earth for your cell phone.
+Thus we need to be careful how to interpret and understand certain Biblical texts.

-Scientists can make incorrect ideological statements too.
+Science is a wonderful way to discover so many things about creation, and has produced a lot of useful insights.
+But science is always carried out by humans who have a certain world view.
+Scientists are never “neutral”, and can make incorrect ideological statements too.
 There are scientists who don’t believe in God and try to explain everything in this world without God as creator.
 That approach is called ‘naturalistic’.
 It is incorrect to assume that they have an objective view of things, because not believing in God is also a faith and causes you to look at the world differently.
 As a result, you can make wrong assumptions that may influence your scientific starting and ending point.
 An example is not believing in the miracle of the creation by God.
 If you don’t believe in miracles, it is hard to believe that God created everything out of nothing.
 Hebrews 11: 3 says that “By faith we understand that the universe was created by the word of God, so that what is seen was not made out of things that are visible.”

 “Lord, you have been our dwelling place